bitdefender/dicom3d/README.md

 ### Dimensions

-Describing the size of a section in pixels has the disadvantage of not being "portable" across different DICOM datasets, if their *PixelSpacing* varies from one to another.
+Defining the size of a section in pixels has the disadvantage of not being "portable" across different DICOM datasets, if their *PixelSpacing* varies from one to another.

 For example, a section with 100x100 pixels can map to 100x100 millimeters if the DICOM has the